SanojRellen/Ablage/README.md

-Sub FormatAndAppendEURWithComma()
+Sub ConvertAndMultiplyEUR()
+    Dim numberValue As Double
-    Dim cell As Range
+    Dim eurText As String
-    Dim formattedValue As String
+    Dim extractedValue As String

-    ' Loop through each cell in the range C20:H20
-    For Each cell In Range("C20:H20")
-        ' Convert the cell value to a number format with two decimal places cell.NumberFormat = "0.00"
+    Dim result As Double

-        ' Get the current value of the cell, ensuring it shows two decimal places formattedValue = Format(cell.Value, "0.00")
+    ' Get the text value from B31
+    eurText = Range("B31").Value

+    ' Remove " EUR" and convert the comma to a period for calculation extractedValue = Replace(eurText, " EUR", "")
+    extractedValue = Replace(extractedValue, ",", ".")

-        ' Replace the period with a comma formattedValue = Replace(formattedValue, ".", ",")
+    ' Convert the extracted text to a number numberValue = CDbl(extractedValue)

-        ' Append " EUR"
-        formattedValue = formattedValue & " EUR"

-        ' Update the cell with the new formatted value cell.Value = formattedValue
+    ' Multiply by the value in B30 result = numberValue * Range("B30").Value

-        ' Set the cell format to Text to keep the " EUR" part cell.NumberFormat = "@"
-    Next cell
+    ' Paste the result into C30
+    Range("C30").Value = result

+    ' Optionally format C30 with two decimal places and a comma Range("C30").NumberFormat = "#,##0.00"
 End Sub